JaladeAlan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-exercise 10: script that displays the result of BREATH to the power LOVE exercise 11: script that converts a number from base 2 to base 10 exercise 12: script that prints all possible combinations of two letters, except oo
+exercise 10: script that displays the result of BREATH to the power LOVE exercise 11: script that converts a number from base 2 to base 10 exercise 12: script that prints all possible combinations of two letters, except oo exercise 13: script that prints a number with two decimal places